Jonathan Buckley (writer): Career

 Prior to becoming a novelist, Buckley was an editorial director at Rough Guides.
 He wrote guide books on destinations in Italy and contributed to The Rough Guide to Classical Music and The Rough Guide to Opera.

 Buckley's debut novel, The Biography of Thomas Lang, was published by 4th Estate, an imprint of HarperCollins, in 1997.
 An epistolary novel, it takes the form of a correspondence between a biographer and the brother of his chosen subject, a concert pianist named Thomas Lang.

 This was followed by Xerxes, published by 4th Estate in 1999, which interweaves the story of a scholar in 1820s Germany with that of ancient Persian king Xerxes.

 His next three novels were also published by 4th Estate.
 Ghost MacIndoe (2001) is set in London and Brighton and, beginning in 1944, follows the life of Alexander MacIndoe through fifty-six yearly episodes.
 Invisible (2004) is set in a failing hotel in the west of England, and tells the story of the hotel manager and other characters through the narration of a blind translator, Edward Morton, who is staying in the hotel.
-So He Takes the Dog (2006) is an unconventional crime novel, set in a delapidated seaside town and telling the story of a deceased tramp and figures from his life, as well as the man who finds the body and the investigating policeman.
+So He Takes the Dog (2006) is an unconventional crime novel, set in a dilapidated seaside town and telling the story of a deceased tramp and figures from his life, as well as the man who finds the body and the investigating policeman.

 Buckley's sixth novel, Contact, was published by Sort Of Books in 2010.
 It tells of Dominic and Aileen, a secure and settled married couple, in the aftermath of the arrival of Sam, who claims to be Dominic's son.
 Michel Faber described it as a "wise, thought-provoking novel" that "deserves to be read and reread".